tangrams/curblines/README.md

         url: //tangrams.github.io/curblines/shoulder.geojson
 ```

 Finally we also did a little more styling work.
 Polygons were also given a drawn to provide a fill color and extruded slightly to give the impression of a raised curb edge.
-A light, which was not part of the default Refill style, was also added to so that curved edges display a shadow.
+A light, which was not part of the default Refill style, was also added so that curved edges display a shadow.
+Road lines were toggled off.

 ### next?